 If you have specific religious needs or requests, please ask for assistance.
 Our chaplains will be able to connect you with local clergy to assist you.

-For those seeking a place of quiet and inspiration, there is an interfaith chapel on the first floor of Memorial Hospital near Michigan Street and the entrance to the Memorial Leighton Heart & Vascular Center.
+For those seeking a place of quiet and inspiration, there is a chapel on the first floor of Memorial Hospital near Michigan Street and the entrance to the Memorial Leighton Heart & Vascular Center.
 The chapel is always open and available for prayer and reflection.

 The Memorial Masjid ("a place of prayers"), located near the Memorial Interfaith Chapel, was established in 2010 as a place for members of the Muslim community to pray, meditate and seek spiritual strength.
 In addition to serving as a place for Muslims to connect with the symbols of their faith, the mosque welcomes persons of other faiths to pray there as well, and offers opportunity to view educational sources about Islam or to read the Quran.
 Prayer services are offered on the last Friday of each month.